 With CBD (or cannabidiol) products clearly poised to become a whopping $20 billion industry by 2024, it only makes sense that people are becoming interested in learning more about it.
 Between understanding what CBD is, how it works in the body, and how to incorporate it into a healthy lifestyle, it can seem as if there’s just too much information to digest.
 It can seem overwhelming, but some basics can make a major difference in your CBD experience.

 While some people may already be familiar with how CBD works best for them and its list of potential benefits, there may still be some confusion about how CBD actually ends up in a tincture, gummy, or salve.
-It’s becoming common knowledge that hemp contains this therapeutic and non-psychotropic cannabinoid, but how exactly do you get CBD out of hemp?
+It’s becoming common knowledge that hemp contains this non-psychotropic cannabinoid, but how exactly do you get CBD out of hemp?
 The answer is extraction.
 Read on to learn more about one of the cleanest ways to extract hemp: ethanol.

 What Is Ethanol Extraction?